seoanezonjic/ExpHunterSuite/Readme.md

     degenes_Hunter.R --WGCNA_norm_method none -m WL -c 1 -f 1 -S age_group -t path_to_targets_file -i path_to_normalized_table -o path_to_DEgenesHunter_results
 ```

-### 1.2 Command line scripts for functional enrichment analysis.
+### 2. Command line scripts for functional enrichment analysis.

 To perform the functional enrichment analysis we will use the functional_Hunter.R script.
-This tool will use the hipergeometric test for enrich functions and pathways from GO, KEGG and Reactome, with genes.
-Depending of the expression analysis performed, funcitonal hunter will execute different enrichments:
+This tool will use the hypergeometric test to enrich genes in functions and pathways from GO, KEGG and Reactome.
+Depending on the expression analysis performed, the DEgenes Hunter functional analysis tool, functional_Hunter.R, will execute different enrichments:

-When differential expression analysis is launched, all prevalent DEGs will be used for enrichments.
-A html summary will be returned.
+    * When differential expression analysis is launched, all prevalent DEGs will be used to perform the functional enrichment.
+An html summary will be returned.

-When co-expression analysis is launched, genes from each WGCNA independent module will be used for enrichment.
-A html summary for each module and a global module enrichments summary will be returned.
+    * If co-expression analysis is set up, genes from each WGCNA independent module will be used to perform the functional enrichment.
+An html summary for each module and a global module enrichments summary will be returned.

-## Command Line Arguments
+Here we show an example of basic usage:

+```sh
+	functional_Hunter.R -i path_to_DEgenesHunter_results -m Grapevine -o path_to_output
+```

 Mandatory arguments:

 	-i | -m | -o
-	(required) Specify the path to the degenes_Hunter.R output folder, the model organism and the path to the output folder
+	(required) Specify the path to the degenes_Hunter.R output folder, the model organism to use and the path to the output folder.

 	-i path
-	  Path to the DEgenes Hunter's differential expression results
+	  Path to the DEgenes Hunter's differential expression results.
 	-m organism
 	  Ortologue species to be used as model organism to perform the functional analysis with.
 Run 'functional_Hunter.R' -L to display all available organisms.
-	-o Output path
+	-o Output path.

-Launching example:

-```sh
-	functional_Hunter.R -i path_to_DEgenesHunter_results -m Grapevine -o path_to_output
-```

-Customizate your command:
+Optional input arguments:

 	-t input_ID
 	  Input gene IDs of counts table.
 Available IDs are: ENSEMBL (E), entrezgene (e), TAIR/Arabidopsis (T), Gene Names (G).